Financial Help for Low Income Americans

 Experian, another of the Big Three credit agencies, said consumers often begin their credit history with student loans.
 The amount owed usually peaks at age 34, according to Experian.
 Unfortunately, student loans usually have a far higher balance owed – average debt was $35,359 in 2020 – making it difficult to pay them off quickly.
-However, interest rate were so low in 2020, that borrowers could often refinance to lower interest rates and that helped pay down the debt faster.
+However, interest rates were so low that borrowers could often refinance to lower interest rates and that helped pay down the debt faster.

-Whether you are retired, underemployed or having a bad run of luck, day-to-day living can be challenging with a low income.
-But there are scores of resources that can be helpful in all areas of life.
+Whether you are retired, underemployed or having a bad run of luck, day-to-day living is challenging at the low-income or poverty level.
+But there are scores of resources at your disposal.

 Financial Aid for Education

-Federal Student Aid — The site details the types of grants and scholarships available.
+- Federal Student Aid — Details the types of grants and scholarships available.

-QuestBridge — It has information on resources for high-achieving, low-income students, plus resources for educators.
+- QuestBridge — Provides information on resources for high-achieving, low-income students, plus resources for educators.

-The Education Trust — It advocates for students with high academic achievement, especially those in low-income situations, and offers a number of tools, including one to help in choosing a college based on performance.
+- The Education Trust — Advocates for students with high academic achievement, especially those in low-income situations, and offers a number of tools.
+Those include help in choosing a college based on performance.

-Bloomberg Philanthropies — It helps high-achieving students who are low- and moderate-income.
+- Bloomberg Philanthropies — Helps high-achieving students who are low- and moderate-income.

-FinAid — It provides information on educational loans, scholarships and military aid, as well as several dozen financial calculators, plus tips on choosing a college, options for online degrees, jobs and internships and more.
+- FinAid — Provides information on educational loans, scholarships and military aid, as well as several dozen financial calculators.
+Gives tips on choosing a college, options for online degrees, jobs and internships and more.

 Food, Housing and Health Resources

-HUD.gov — This page of the U.S. Housing and Urban Development site covers rental assistance and has links to information on rights and responsibilities for tenants, while other pages have information on affordable housing.
+- HUD.gov Rental Assistance — This page of the U.S. Housing and Urban Development site covers rental assistance and has links to information on rights and responsibilities for tenants, while other pages have information on affordable housing.

-U.S. OCS LIHEAP — This page of the U.S. Office of Community Services provides information about LIHEAP (Low Income Home Energy Assistance Program), while the overall site covers others state and community programs to assist low-income families.
+- LIHEAP — This page of the U.S. Office of Community Services provides information about LIHEAP (Low Income Home Energy Assistance Program), while the overall site covers other state and community programs to assist low-income families.
 Also see http://liheap.org/ to learn about the fight to keep LIHEAP funding from declining.

-ShelterListings.org — It has information by state for finding low-income, low-cost and supportive housing; homeless and day shelters and halfway housing.
+- ShelterListings.org — Provides information by state for finding low-income, low-cost and supportive housing; homeless and day shelters and halfway housing.

-Energy.gov WIPO — It has information about assistance for weatherization and energy bills for low-income families.
+- Energy.gov WAP — Has information about assistance for weatherization and energy bills for low-income families.

-LowIncomeHousing.us — It offers a map-based interface to search for affordable housing options across the United States for low-income individuals and families.
+- LowIncomeHousing.us — Offers a map-based interface to search for affordable housing options across the United States for low-income individuals and families.

 Financial Help for Women and Families

-Single Mother Guide — It lists many resources for single mothers as well as statistics on single parenting.
+- Single Mother Guide — Lists many resources for single mothers and widows as well as statistics on single parenting.

 General Financial Assistance

-Need Help Paying Bills — It provides a wide range of links to state and local assistance programs, debt counseling, charity assistance, health care and more.
+- Need Help Paying Bills — Provides a wide range of links to state and local assistance programs, debt counseling, charity assistance, health care, etc.

-Benefits.gov — This page of the Benefits.gov site has by-state links to information about various types of federal benefits, with additional options to search by category or agency.
+- Benefits.gov — Has by-state links to information about various types of federal benefits, with additional options to search by category or agency.

-Seniors Resource Guide — This page of the Seniors Resource Guide lists federal, state and local options for low- to moderate-income seniors.
+- Seniors Resource Guide — A listing of federal, state and local options for low- to moderate-income seniors.

-DMV.org – Low-Income Car Insurance — This page of the DMV.org site (not associated with the U.S. Department of Motor Vehicles) provides information about states that have government-sponsored car insurance for low-income families.
+- DMV.org – Low-Income Car Insurance — Not associated with the U.S. Department of Motor Vehicles, this site provides information about states that have government-sponsored car insurance for low-income families.

-Frugaling.org – My Low-Income Lifestyle — This article on the frugal living blog Frugaling.org offers a detailed account of how one person copes with living on a low income.
+- Frugaling.org – My Low-Income Lifestyle — The frugal living blog Frugaling.org offers a detailed account of how one person copes with living on a low income.

-Welcome to USA — This page of the Welcome to USA site has information and links to to multiple government benefits, including medicare, medicaid, CHIP, SSA, SSI, SNAP, WIC, TANF and more.
+- Welcome to USA — Has information and links to multiple government benefits, including medicare, medicaid, CHIP, SSA, SSI, SNAP, WIC, TANF and more.

-WPFP — The Working Poor Families Project (WPFP) publishes reports and articles about the increasing economic divide in the United States, as well as links to relevant organizations and resources.
+- WPFP — The Working Poor Families Project (WPFP) publishes reports and articles about the increasing economic divide in the U.S. as well as links to relevant organizations and resources.

-Ascend — Ascend at The Aspen Institute works towards helping parents and children “educational success and economic security” by highlight ideas and collaborations in that vein.
+- Ascend — Ascend at The Aspen Institute works towards helping parents and children strive for “educational success and economic security” by highlighting ideas and collaborations in that vein.

-AARP — The American Association of Retired Persons) Low-Income Assistance page has links to articles on the site about tax help, income assistance and other ways to expenses.
+- AARP — The American Association of Retired Persons) Low-Income Assistance page has links to articles on the site about tax help, income assistance and other ways to manage expenses.

 Long-Term Debt Relief Solutions

-If your debt load is too high for you to see a way out of it, the best advice is FREE!
-Call a nonprofit credit counseling agency like InCharge Debt Solutions and let one of their certified credit counselors take you through the long-term solutions available.
+If your debt load is too high for you to see a way out, the best advice is FREE!
+Call a nonprofit credit counseling agency like InCharge Debt Solutions and let an experienced, certified credit counselor take you through the long-term solutions available.

 The goal for each counselor is to help you learn how to manage your money and regain control of your finances.
-They will take a look at your income and expenses, then match you to one of the programs that offers the best solution for your problem.
+They will take a look at your income and expenses, then match you to one of the programs that offers the best solution.

 Your choices for long-term debt relief include: